dustinlacewell/pin/README.markdown

 pin
 ======

-**pin** is a set of Python scripts that help you streamline your use of deployment tools.
+**pin** is a plugin-based command-line utility that helps you manage your software development projects.
+At it's core, it is a registry of where your projects reside on your file-system.
+Registering your project with **pin** lets you use utilize the various plugins.
+Since **pin** is generic, what this means exactly is based on what your project is and what plugins you have installed.

 ### Installation

-    $ sudo apt-get install python-yaml
-    $ sudo pip install straight.plugin
+    $ sudo pip install pin
-    $ sudo python setup.py install

 ### Usage